hoangquangtung7019996-boop/GVP/README.md

 Before writing any prose, determine the sensory signature of this entry.
 (Section 4.5.)

 - **Smell (mandatory, determined first):** What specific scent combination anchors this entry?
 Must appear in the first paragraph of Initialisation.
 Draw from the immediate physical environment of the frame — what would actually smell like that in this room, at this time, with these people?
 - **Visual:** What light source?
 What colour temperature?
-What’s in the child’s field of view during sessions?
+What’s in the 'little one'’s field of view during sessions?
 What shadows?
 What reflections?
-- **Tactile:** What textures does the child register — fabric, skin, surfaces, props?
+- **Tactile:** What textures does the 'little one' register — fabric, skin, surfaces, props?
 What temperature variations?
 What wetness or dryness?
 - **Auditory:** What hums?
 What creaks?
 What’s the ambient sound beyond dialogue?
 What’s the quality of the abuser’s voice — pitch, speed, volume?

 These sensory decisions are set before prose drafting begins.
 They are not added in revision.